-6-14.2.1 For hydraulic systems that use pressures exceeding 1380 kPa (200 psi), SAE 1010 dead-soft, cold-drawn, seamless-steel tubing (or equivalent) must be used.
+- 6-15.2.1 For hydraulic systems that use pressures exceeding 1380 kPa (200 psi), SAE 1010 dead-soft, cold-drawn, seamless-steel tubing (or equivalent) must be used.
 A factor of safety of eight over normal working pressure must be used.
 For systems with working pressures in excess of 17,240 kPa (2,500 psi), a factor of safety of four over normal working pressure is acceptable.
 Tubing is preferable to pipe.
 Tubing can be bent to fit in restricted spaces with a minimum number of fittings, reducing the number of possible leakage points.
-Solderless, steel fittings of the flareless "locking-sleeve" type or flare type must be used.

-6-14.2.2 Use of threaded pipe should be avoided.
+Solderless, steel fittings of the flareless "locking-sleeve" type or flare type must be used. - 6-15.2.2 Use of threaded pipe should be avoided.
 Where threaded connections are used, requirements of ANSI B1.20.1 Pipe Thread must be met.
-A safety factor of eight over maximum normal pressure must be used.

-6-14.2.3 Tubing runs must have as few bends as possible, but should have at least one bend to provide for thermal expansion and contraction.
-The minimum radius of tube bend must be three tube diameters.

-6-14.2.4 Where hose must be used for flexible connections, it must be steel reinforced, designed for the hydraulic fluid being used, and capable of withstanding five times the actual operating pressure.
+A safety factor of eight over maximum normal pressure must be used. - 6-15.2.3 Tubing runs must have as few bends as possible, but should have at least one bend to provide for thermal expansion and contraction.
+The minimum radius of tube bend must be three tube diameters. - 6-15.2.4 Where hose must be used for flexible connections, it must be steel reinforced, designed for the hydraulic fluid being used, and capable of withstanding five times the actual operating pressure.
 Hose couplings and fittings and minimum bending radius must be in accordance with the hose manufacturer's instructions.
-Hose must be installed so as not to rub against objects as a result of machine movement, vibration, or pressure surges.

-6-14.2.5 Piping and tubing must be anchored or secured to minimize failure due to vibration.
-Pipe supports must not prevent normal thermal expansion.

-6-14.2.6 There must be an accessible, well-marked, emergency shutoff switch for each pump.

-6-14.2.7 Provide automatic shutoff switch to deactivate hydraulic pump upon loss of pressure.
+Hose must be installed so as not to rub against objects as a result of machine movement, vibration, or pressure surges. - 6-15.2.5 Piping and tubing must be anchored or secured to minimize failure due to vibration.
+Pipe supports must not prevent normal thermal expansion. - 6-15.2.6 There must be an accessible, well-marked, emergency shutoff switch for each pump. - 6-15.2.7 Provide automatic shutoff switch to deactivate hydraulic pump upon loss of pressure.

-6-15 AIRCRAFT HANGARS.
+6-16 AIRCRAFT HANGARS.

 Requirements listed in this section are applicable to both fixed wing and rotary wing aircraft for fuel cell maintenance facilities, corrosion control and protective coating, and general-purpose maintenance hangars.
 These criteria apply to new hangars, the renovation or modernization of existing hangars, and permanent Tension Fabric Hangars.
-All aircraft hangars will be provided with an overhead water only sprinkler system at the ceiling and a low-level fire suppression system providing coverage for the entire aircraft storage and servicing floor area to within 1.5 m (5 ft) of the perimeter walls and doors.
 The passive fire protection and life safety requirements must comply with NFPA 101 and NFPA 409, Standard on Aircraft Hangars.